JVT038/MetaTube/README.md

   - Query and fetch results from the Musicbrainz API
   - Set up templates and options for the YouTube download
   - Download YouTube videos based on a selected template
+  - Exclude fragments (such as intros, outros, etc.) from the download

   To-Do before the first release:

   - Automatically merge metadata from Musicbrainz with the downloaded file
-  - Skip fragments (such as intros, outros, etc.) from the download
   - Store the information about downloaded releases in the database
   - Some decent mobile support
   - Docker support